 The program's curriculum reflects the complex interplay between political, economic, and cultural forces that shape our understanding of the historic achievements and struggles of African-descended people in this country and their relation to others around the world.
 Toward that end, the certificate is organized into three thematic subfields:

-1) African American Culture and Life: In this track, students encounter the theoretical canon and keywords, which shape the contemporary discipline of African American studies.
+In the AACL subfield, students encounter the theoretical canon and keywords, which shape the contemporary discipline of African American studies.
 Accessing a range of interdisciplinary areas, situated primarily in the United States, students will learn to take a critical posture in examining the patterns and practices that order and transform black subjects and black life.

-3) Race and Public Policy: In this track, students use and interrogate social science methodologies in examining the condition of the American state and American institutions and practices.
+In the RPP subfield, students use and interrogate social science methodologies in examining the condition of the American state and American institutions and practices.
 With an analysis of race and ethnicity at the center, students will examine the development of institutions and practices, with the growth and formation of racial and ethnic identities, including changing perceptions, measures, and reproduction of inequality.

 Admission to the Program

-In addition to taking AAS 201, students seeking a certificate are required to take two courses in the African American Culture and Life subfield.
+In addition to taking AAS 201, students seeking a certificate are required to take two courses in the AACL subfield.
 These two survey courses must be selected from the history and literature series, one of which must be a pre-20th-century course (marked with an *below).
 Qualifying courses include:

 Students will take two additional courses in AAS or approved cognates for a total of five courses required.
-They are strongly urged to choose additional courses from either the Race and Public Policy subfield or the Global Race and Ethnicity subfield.
-Students are encouraged to make race central to their senior thesis.
+They are strongly urged to choose the additional courses from either the Race and Public Policy subfield or the Global Race and Ethnicity subfield.
+Students are also encouraged (not required) to make race central to their senior thesis.